webdew-logo-new_v2-1

 2. WordPress

 WordPress is undeniably the world’s most famous CMS by far.
-It has started as a platform to blog, and it has since a long time ago transformed into a full-fledged CMS.
+It started as a platform for blogs, and it has since a long time ago transformed into a full-fledged CMS.
 WordPress is an open-source CMS having thousands of plugins and themes.
-Users with any skillset can make use of this ecosystem.
+Users with any skill set can make use of this ecosystem.

 With WordPress, you can build any type of website, from e-commerce stores to online magazines, forums, and the list goes on.